bhbghghbgb/Genxhit-ScarceDiskSpace-Patcher/README.md

     - While the patch job started on the downloaded file, it will run the download job for the next archive.
     - Only one download and one patch job is run at a time.
 - Use Textutal's `rich` to show patch progress.
+- Currently Windows-only, but if you remove the pywin32 requirement (file preallocate and timestamp writing), it will be cross-platform.

-- Workflows:
+## Workflows:
 1. Clears all deprecated files before patching.
-        - It does not clears non-critical game files such as webCaches and logs (in case you need them for whatever), if you want to restore a little more space here, run the `delete_standalone.py` script.
+    - ~~It does not clears non-critical game files such as webCaches and logs (in case you need them for whatever), ~~if you want to restore a little more space here, run the `delete_standalone.py` script~~. **DOES NOT WORK**, read [here](#current-expected-problems)
 1. Runs the download job for each of the update archive to download.
 1. Once the download job of an update archive has finished, runs a patch job with it, and runs the download job for the next archive.
     1. Clears deprecated files in `deletefiles.txt`.
     1. Extract all standard files (files that are not `.hdiff`, or files that aren't in `hdifffiles.txt`).
     1. Extract the `.hdiff` files, patch to a new file, copy it back to the game directory, then delete it.
     1. (Optionally, should **not** use) Run a md5 file integrity using entries in `*_pkg_version`.
 1. Write a new `config.ini` for the current version.
-- Currently Windows-only, but if you remove the pywin32 requirement (file preallocate and timestamp writing), it will be cross-platform.

 ## Project's future
 - I don't plan on improving anything, since I might just rewrite it from scratch cause this thing is too much a mess.